Good Faith Estimate

 How much will my services cost, approximately?

-Please refer to the Good Faith Estimate (GFE) Fee Sheet.
-Take note that the fees are subject to change when CMS (Centers for Medicare & Medicaid Services) or HFS (Healthcare and Family Services) fees change.
+Please refer to the GFE Quote Calculator.
+Take note that the fees are subject to change when the Centers for Medicare and Medicaid Services (CMS) or Healthcare and Family Services (HFS) fees change.
 Refer to this page for updates periodically.
-Fees indicated on the Good Faith Estimate Fee Sheet are included for specific lengths of time per appointment; the fee may vary depending on the amount of time and complexity of the appointment.
+Fees indicated on the GFE Quote Calculator are based on the DCHD's base reimbursement rates.
+This is an estimate only, the actual fees may vary depending on the amount of time and complexity of the appointment.

 Still have questions after reviewing the Good Faith Estimate Fee Sheet?

 If you scheduled an appointment for services, but are still not sure what your out-of-pocket cost would be, you can call (630) 682-7400 and you will be directed to someone who can assist with your question.

 Please note: We accept many/all Medicaid Managed Care insurance coverage.
 DCHD has a team available to help residents who are uninsured apply for health coverage, as appropriate.
 Financial assistance is also available for those who qualify.

 Please review the list of accepted insurances here.